cncf/wg-serverless/workflow/spec/readme.md

 The goal of the Serverless Workflow sub-group is two-fold:
 - Come up with a standard language for users to specify their serverless application workflow, as well as
-- Provide a Cloud Provider agnostic API to integrate Workflows into the ecosystem
+- Provide a Cloud Provider agnostic API to integrate Workflows into the ecosystem.

 This will facilitate the portability of serverless applications across different vendor platforms.